TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 Now when it comes to audio *processing*, it's easier to work with floats in the range of -1 to 1.
 Why the smaller range?
 Well, if we work directly with the maximum bounds, we may easily (and accidentally) overflow.

 For example, suppose I'm using 16-bit integers when processing and I have a bunch of samples at +32,767.
 Now let's say I want to add another signal on top.
 The result will be greater than +32,767.
-And due to the nature of integers in computers, the result will *wraparound* to a negative value.
-To give a concrete example: $32,767 + 1 = -32,768$ (for *16-bit integers*!).
+And due to the nature of integers in computers, the result will *wraparound* to a negative value (e.g. $32,767 + 1 = -32,768$, for 16-bit integers).

 ## Audio Mishaps and Bugs 🐞

 > *If you know the enemy and know yourself, you need not fear the result of a hundred battles.* – Sun Tzu, The Art of War

 Sometimes when experimenting with audio, something goes amiss.
-Among the most common issues are clipping and clicks.
+Among the most common issues are aliasing, clipping, and clicks.
 You'll thank yourself later when debugging these pesky lil' issues.

 💡 **Pro Tip**: Oscilloscopes are your friend!
-If you encounter weird sounds, you can feed your processed signal into an oscilloscope (analog or digital) to check for clipping or clicks.
+If you encounter weird sounds, you can feed your processed signal into an oscilloscope (analog or digital) to check for any issues.
 {.alert--success}

+### Aliasing
+We mentioned aliasing [earlier](#nyquist-shannon-sampling-theorem).
+Aliasing occurs when a signal is sampled insufficiently, causing it to appear at a lower frequency.

+Generally, increasing the sampling rate helps (or lowering your expectations for the maximum frequency).
+In any case, it's wise to be vigilant with your sampling rate and frequency range.

 ### Clipping ✂️